acse-srm3018/ReservoirClassification/README.md

-# Auto-detection reservoir models (published in Advances in Geo-Energy Research)
+# Auto-detection reservoir models
+**Note**
+This project was published in [Advances in Geo-Energy Research](https://www.yandy-ager.com/index.php/ager/article/view/252).

 ## Project description
 CO2 injection into sub-surface oil reservoirs is a well-established technique for enhancing oil recovery.
 However, as CO2 is a gas and gases have low reservoir-sweep efficiency, injecting CO2 together with surfactant in the form of a foam can significantly improve its reservoir sweep efficiency.
 So, foam-CO2 flooding of petroleum reservoirs is a highly effective method able to enhance oil recovery from many reservoirs.
 Conducting laboratory experiments to assess the oil production and recovery factor performance associated with injecting foam-CO2 into specific oil reservoirs is expensive and time consuming.